 Limited spots available!
-Click the "New Student Registration" button to join the wait list and secure a chance for drop-in lessons this summer!
+Click the "Register for the Studio" button below to join the waitlist and book a free consultation.

 Congratulations

-to this season's staff, cast, and crew of
+to the Summer 2025 staff, cast, and crew of

 A special shout out goes to Amelia Fe Camacho Voice Studio Singers